OCR-D/spec/web_api.md

   </figcaption>
 </figure>

-A database is needed to store necessary information, such as users requests, the job status, path to workspace, etc. We recommend to use [MongoDB](https://www.mongodb.com/) since it is used by the [Processor API](#rest-api-for-processors), but other kind of storage will work fine as well.
+A database is needed to store necessary information such as users requests, jobs status, workspace paths etc. We recommend to use [MongoDB](https://www.mongodb.com/) since it is used by the [Processor API](#rest-api-for-processors), but other kinds of storage may work as well.

-The Web API Server requires access to the file system so that it can manage the workspace.
-In this simple setup, the file system can just be the local file system on the machine, where the Web API Server is deployed.
+The OCR-D Server requires access to the file system in order to manage workspaces.
+In this simple setup, the file system can just be the local file system of the machine where the OCR-D Server is deployed.

-### Separate the Web API Server
+### Multiple Server Architecture

-Instead of implementing all endpoints of the specification in one server, it might make sense to separate them into many servers.
-If so, a reverse proxy should be deployed in front of these servers.
-It handles all requests from users and routes them to the responsible server.
+Instead of implementing all endpoints of the specification in one server, it might make sense to separate them into multiple servers for increased scalability/redundancy or changeability/manageability.
+If so, a reverse proxy should be deployed in front of these servers to encapsulate the subsystem details, handling all requests from/to the outside and routing them to/from the responsible server, respectively.
 Figure 2 shows this setup.
-There are three servers, which are responsible for different sections in the Web API specification, as they are named.
+In this example, there are three servers, each of which is responsible for a different section of the Web API specification, as indicated by its name.
 In this case, all processors and Nextflow are installed only in the Processing/Workflow Server.
-A workflow is basically a series of processors connecting to each other.
-Therefore, it is better to have the `Processing` and `Workflow` part implemented in the same server.
-Otherwise, we need to install all processors on the Workflow Server as well.
+Since the workflow server must be able to run all processors, it is better to have the `Processing` and `Workflow` section implemented on the same server.
+(But the workflow server might also have _some_ processors installed locally, and delegate others to dedicated processing servers.)

 <figure>
   <img src="images/web-api-partly-distributed.jpg" alt="Different servers implement different parts of the Web API"/>